 Since most of us are driven by empathy and compassion, we always think about ourselves more delicately.
-We want to feel better, so we continuously attempt to convince ourselves that we cannot be emotional.
+We want to feel better, so we continuously attempt to convince ourselves that we cannot be emo.
 That is good, actually.
 The more we want to regain ourselves, the more we become aware of what we should and should not do.
-But sometimes, the effort we put into stabilizing our emotional state is way too much that we condemn feeling emotional overall.
+But sometimes, the effort we put into stabilizing our emotions is way too much that we condemn feeling emotional overall.
 This is where being emotional can turn out negative for us.

 The In Denial Stage That Gets Us Really Bad.
 When we are in denial, it prevents the emotional aspect of us to show.
 Usually, when we feel a little bit emotional about something, we often shrug it off.
 We are used to ignoring emotional feelings that we do not understand.
 We somehow do not want to exaggerate our emotional feelings, choosing to forget them.
 But the problem with that is it sticks with us.
 Deep inside, emotional issues rot.
-And the more we lie to ourselves, the more it gives us this underlying emotional pain.
+And the more we lie to ourselves, the more it gives us this underlying pain.